 Lions are the second largest cat species, behind the tiger.
 Lions are tawny in color with dark tufts of hair at the ends of their tails.
 Lions are sexually dimorphic, meaning there is a visual difference between males and females.
 Male lions sport a mane (a ruff of hair) around their necks and females do not.
 It is believed that male lions have these manes to attract females.
 Studies have shown that the bigger, darker, and thicker the mane, the more attractive they are to females; these traits are attributed to having more testosterone in their system.
 Lions are also the only social cats, living in family groups called prides.
+Prides can be as few as a couple of lions and as many as 40 lions.
+All females in a pride are related and a pride will not let an unrelated female join.

 The average lifespan for a lion in the wild is 8 to 10 years.
 In captivity, they can live between 15 and 18 years.

 Male lions average between 300 and 575 pounds and females between 250 and 400 pounds.
 Lions have large, muscular front legs to drag down their prey.
 Lions use their powerful, retractable claws to grip their prey and then use their weight and strong front legs to pull the animal off its feet.

 Lions are a tawny or light brown color.
 The backs of their ears are a darker brown or black, and they are the only cats with dark tufts of hair on their tails.
 Male lion manes can range in color from blonde to dark brown and can be a variety of thicknesses.